benrbray/benrbray.github.io/src/content/blog/project/dhgp.md

 ---

-As an undergraduate research assistant, I spent three years as the primary developer for an NLP-driven web application built to assist a humanities professor with his research on 19th-century German literature.
+As an undergraduate research assistant, I spent three years as the primary developer for an NLP-driven web application built to assist a humanities professor with research on 19th-century German literature.
 The application allowed him to run statistical topic models (LDA, HDP, dynamic topic models, etc.) on a large corpus of text, and displayed helpful visualizations of the results.
 The application was built using Python / Flask / Bootstrap and also supported toponym detection and full-text search.
 # Overview

-As an undergraduate research assistant, I spent three years as the primary developer for an NLP-driven web application built to assist a humanities professor ([Dr. Peter McIsaac](https://lsa.umich.edu/german/people/faculty/pmcisaac.html), University of Michigan) with his research on 19th-century German literature.
+As an undergraduate research assistant, I spent three years as the primary developer for an NLP-driven web application built to assist a humanities professor ([Dr. Peter McIsaac](https://lsa.umich.edu/museums-minor/people/affiliated-faculty/pmcisaac.html), University of Michigan) with his research on 19th-century German literature.
 The application allowed him to run statistical topic models ([LDA](http://jmlr.org/papers/volume3/blei03a/blei03a.pdf), [HDP](http://proceedings.mlr.press/v15/wang11a/wang11a.pdf), [DTM](https://mimno.infosci.cornell.edu/info6150/readings/dynamic_topic_models.pdf), etc.) on a large corpus of text and displayed helpful visualizations of the results.
 The application was built using **Python** / **Flask** / **Bootstrap** and also supported toponym detection and full-text search.
 We used [`gensim`](https://radimrehurek.com/gensim/) for topic modeling.

-Using the web application I built, my supervisor was able to effectively detect cultural and historical trends in a large corpus of previously unstudied documents<span class="aside">This is a cheeky remark!</span>.
-Our efforts led to a number of publications in humanities journals and conferences, including [[McIsaac 2014]](http://www.jstor.org/stable/10.7722/j.ctt5vj848.11):
+Using the web application I built, my supervisor was able study cultural and historical trends in a large corpus of previously unstudied documents.
+The results of this work were published in humanities journals and conferences, including [@mcisaac2014:rethinking] and [@mcisaac2016:geospatial].

 <blockquote class="citation">
 McIsaac, Peter M. <a href="http://www.jstor.org/stable/10.7722/j.ctt5vj848.11">“Rethinking Nonfiction: Distant Reading the Nineteenth-Century Science-Literature Divide.”</a> <i>Distant Readings: Topologies of German Culture in the Long Nineteenth Century</i>, edited by Matt Erlin and Lynne Tatlock, ed., Boydell and Brewer, 2014, pp. 185–208.